Lovexchi/alx-pre_course/0x01-git/README.md

-up to date My readme for git task
+my readme is up to date